DMVis/DMVis/documentation/utils/origin.md

 The `getOrigin` function takes in the following parameters:

-- `dimension`: The dimension of the element
+- `dimension`: The dimension of the element.
-- `sourceOrigin`: The origin of the element
+- `sourceOrigin`: The origin of the element.
-- `destinationOrigin`: The origin of the destination
+- `destinationOrigin`: The origin of the destination.

 The function returns a number that represents the new origin of the element.